-Despite the prevalance of childhood cancer, a recent study conducted by Yamaji, Sawaguchi and Ota (2020) found just 30 picturebooks worldwide focused on childhood cancer.
+Despite the prevalence of childhood cancer, a recent study conducted by Yamaji, Sawaguchi and Ota (2020) found just 30 picturebooks worldwide focused on childhood cancer.

-Research shows that reading such texts to children with illnesses and/or disabilities has proven validating, comforting, and helpful in the development of a positive self-image (Goddard, 2011).
-In addition, exposing children without illnesses and/or disabilities to these texts has proven useful in building awareness, increasing understanding, and fostering welcoming social spaces for all children (Adomat, 2014; Beckett et al., 2010; Iaquinta & Hipsky, 2006; Matthew & Clow, 2007; Nasatir & Horn, 2003).
+Reading representative texts to children with illnesses has proven validating, comforting, and helpful in the development of a positive self-image.
+In addition, exposing children without illnesses to these texts has proven useful in building awareness, increasing understanding, and fostering welcoming social spaces for all children.

 More books, especially quality books that speak directly to patients' lived experiences are needed.

-To learn more about the current state of children's picturebooks featuring main characters with cancer, read the research which informed Evabel's creation.
+To learn more about the current state of children's picturebooks featuring main characters with cancer, check out the accompanying article.